 If you are opening a restaurant for the first time, you will need to determine your staffing needs with as much accuracy as possible.
-Even if you have run your business for a while and need to hire again, consider the following first:
+Even if you have been running your business for a while and need to hire again, consider the following first:

-- The type of restaurant you run (ie: fine dining, casual dining, fast food etc.)
+- The type of restaurant you run (fine dining, casual dining, fast food).

-- The type of food service you offer (ie: deli-style, buffet-style, fine-dining, etc.)
+- The type of food service you offer (deli-style, buffet-style, fine-dining).

 - The number of tables or seats available in your restaurant--this determines the number of servers you will need.

-After you operate the restaurant for a while, you will begin to see the shifts and trends in daily and weekly business, and you will get a feel for which people—and how many people—you need for each part of the day.
+After you operate the restaurant for a while, you will begin to see the shifts and trends in daily and weekly business, and you will get a feel for which people, and how many people, you will need for each part of the day.

 Before hiring, be sure to consider the number of employees you should bring on.
 It helps to start out with a few more employees than necessary in case some staff members do not work out.
-At the same time, be sure your annual budget can accommodate the number of people you are looking to hire.
+At the same time, make certain that your annual budget can accommodate the number of people you are looking to hire.
 Essentially, consider the following guidelines:

-Stay within the means of your budget.
-Your budget will not only determine how much you can afford to pay your employees, but how many employees you can have working at a time to keep your labor cost down.
+- Stay within the means of your budget.
+Your budget will not only determine how much you can afford to pay your employees, but how many employees you can have working at any given time to keep your labor cost down.

 A staff chart is helpful when determining how many employees to schedule.
 The chart below shows the number of guests anticipated each hour, as well as the projected sales the restaurant achieve each hour.
 This information determines the number of staff members needed per hour as well.
 You can organize your chart by number of expected tables if you do not know the expected hourly guest number.
-Be sure to consider your restaurant type, service style and layout when designing your chart, and keep operating efficiency and customer service as your priorities.
+Be sure to consider your restaurant type, service style and layout when designing your chart, keeping your operating efficiency and customer service as the priority.

 - An Overview of Different Restaurant Types